playox/flagception-bundle/UPGRADE-5.0.md

 # Upgrade from 4.x to 5.0
-Version 5 only removes compatibility for Symfony 2, Symfony 3 and Symfony < 5.4.
+Minimum requirement for PHP has been increased to 8.0.
 No interfaces or services changed.

-Have fun with Symfony 6 :-)
+Have fun with PHP 8 :-)